ratelsoft/examina.io-api-docs/docs/client/Embedding-The-Client-App.md

 ...
 ```

-From the above, `data-examina-io-height` instructs the widget to always set it's height of the height of the window minus 50 pixels while `data-examina-io-width` instructs the widget to do nothing about the widget even if the window resizes.
+From the above, `data-examina-io-height` instructs the widget to always set it's height of the height of the window minus 50 pixels while `data-examina-io-width` instructs the widget to do nothing about the widget width even if the window resizes.

-> Note that setting either value to `auto` does not imply that the widget will be sized to 0px.
-Browsers have default sizing values for iframe and the default value from the browser will be applied until to style it yourself.
+> Note that setting either value to `auto` does not imply that the widget will be sized to 0 pixels.
+Browsers have default sizing values for iframe and the default value from the browser will be applied if you do not style it yourself.

 #### Recap for widget dimensions

 So to recap,

-1. If you fail to set `data-examina-io-height` or `data-examina-io-width`, the widget will take the size of the screen in the direction of the attribute you did not specify as well as setting the body tag's `overflow` style to `hidden` in the missing attribute's direction.
+1. If you fail to set `data-examina-io-height` or `data-examina-io-width`, the widget will take the size of the window in the direction of the attribute you did not specify as well as setting the body tag's `overflow` style to `hidden` in the missing attribute's direction.
 If both are not specified, the widget will match both dimensions of the screen.
-For any missing dimension, the widget will automatically adjust to resizing in that direction.
+For any missing dimension, the widget will automatically adjust by responding to resizing events in that direction.

 2. If you set a negative dimension, the widget will subtract that dimension from the size of the window and set itself to what is left from the subtraction.

-3. If you set either attribute to `auto`, the widget will not manage the dimension for that attribute.
+3. If you set either attribute to `auto`, the widget will be set to the default size configured by the browser and would not manage the dimension for that attribute.
 You will have to do the management yourself.

-#### Simple Example Full Snippet
+#### Simple Embedding Example Full Snippet

 ```html
 <!DOCTYPE html>